linh672/Search-Engine/README.md

 ## 🧠 Example Usage

 ```
-User: What is the procedure for requesting vacation leave?
+User: What is the role of the human resource function?

-Bot: To request vacation leave, submit the form to HR at least 2 weeks in advance.
-Approval depends on current staffing.
+Bot: The human resource function’s roles include initiating and developing HR policies, implementing and monitoring those policies, and facilitating staff recruitment.
+Additionally, the function assists in establishing the organization’s structure.
 ```

 ---